 Businesses seem to think that emerging technologies will come in and solve everything.
 But, if the foundation is not strong, it’s all going to topple over.

 Data is something that’s going to help us get further.
-The better we understand data and analytics, the faster we’ll be able to accelerate digital transformations in the customer experience lifecycle.
+The better we understand data and analytics, the faster we’ll be able to accelerate digital transformations in the customer experience lifecycle, with an accurate digital customer experience strategy in place.

 Digital systems and real-time engagement provided by AI have helped improve experiences dramatically.
 It’s all about using AI to personalize experiences for the customers.
 And this makes work much easier for human agents too.